 We work in partnership with local organisations and businesses to help disabled people actively volunteer (via supported volunteering if necessary) and contribute to their community.
 We believe that having a physical or learning disability shouldn’t prevent anyone from volunteering.We offer support placements in many different work environments such as retail, gardening, and hospitals.

 We also run flexible training and skills courses, that focus on skills such as socialising, travelling independently, keeping healthy and safe, and many more.
 Our programmes help to improve social and employability skills, help participants gain confidence and ultimately change lives.

 We firmly believe that having a disability should not be a barrier to participating in sport and leading a healthy and active lifestyle.
-We support the English Federation of Disability Sport #TogetherWeWill campaign and will be working with EFDS later this year to deliver Get Out Get Active – an exciting new initiative to boost activity numbers of people with disability getting active in their community.
+We support the English Federation of Disability Sport #TogetherWeWill campaign and are working with EFDS later this year to deliver Get Out Get Active – an exciting new initiative to boost activity numbers of people with disability getting active in their community.